-Other Information
+Other information

-The directors are responsible for the other information.
-The other information comprises the information included in the document titled "African Dawn Capital Limited Financial Statements for the year ended 28 February 2022", which includes the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Annual Report, which is expected to be made available to us after that date.
-The other information does not include the consolidated or the separate financial statements and our auditor's reports thereon.
+The Directors are responsible for the other information.
+The other information comprises the information included in the document titled "African Dawn Capital Limited Annual Financial Statements for the year ended 28 February 2023", which includes the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa, which we obtained prior to the date of this report, and the Annual Report, which is expected to be made available to us after that date.
+The other information does not include the consolidated and separate financial statements and our auditor's report thereon.